elusiveunit/lucid-email-encoder/README.md

 **Filter alternatives to encoding methods**

+These are applied to content, rather than hooked into.

 * **lucid\_email\_encoder\_search**
 * **lucid\_email\_encoder\_script**
 * **lucid\_email\_encoder\_string**

-These can be applied to content as an alternative to directly calling `Lucid_Email_Encoder::[method]`.
-The benefit is that a `class_exists` check becomes unnecessary, while a drawback would be the small performance hit of a few extra function calls.
+They can be applied as an alternative to directly calling `Lucid_Email_Encoder::[method]`.
+The benefit is that a `class_exists` check becomes unnecessary, while a drawback would be the tiny performance hit of a few extra function calls.

 	echo apply_filters( 'lucid_email_encoder_search', $content_from_somewhere );